FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

 - :fontawesome-solid-angle-left::fontawesome-solid-angle-right: _API_: generates a JSON response to use by the [NOMAD API](../glossary/glossary.md/#api).
 See [Filtering and Querying](../filtering_and_querying/overview.md) for more information.
 - :fontawesome-solid-trash: _Delete the upload_: deletes completely the upload.

 The remainder of the uploads page is divided in 4 sections.

-The first section, _(1) Prepare and upload your files_, shows the files and folder structure in the upload.
+### Prepare and upload your files

+This section shows the files and folder structure in the upload.
 You can add a `README.md` in the root directory and its content will be shown above this section..

 <div class="click-zoom">
     <label>